This post may contain affiliate links. Please read our disclosure policy.

 - Add the yogurt and blend until smooth with an immersion blender.

-Tips for making squash soup
+Tips for making the best acorn squash soup

 - Save the seeds!
 Just rinse them under cold water and pat dry.
 Then you can toss them with some olive oil, curry powder, salt and pepper.
 They add a wonderful crunch to the soup with more protein than croutons would.